Full Body Workout — for beginners and advanced

 What should I do if I stop progressing (hit a plateau)?

-Is full-body training suitable for weight loss?
+Is a full body program suitable for weight loss?

 Absolutely.
 It is one of the most effective methods.
-Compound exercises like squats and deadlifts are metabolically extremely "expensive" – they burn a lot of calories.
+Compound exercises like squats and deadlifts are metabolically "expensive" – they burn a lot of calories.
 More importantly, strength training helps preserve muscle mass during a calorie deficit, which keeps your metabolism high.

 How long should a workout last?